A socially responsible post-pandemic world beckons: Are organisations ready?

 The multitude of ESG factors first requires business leaders to understand the risks relevant to their organisation, and how they will impact the organisation’s financial performance.
 Jones suggests identifying these risks by looking through the perspectives of an organisation’s external and internal stakeholders.
 In doing so, more tangible actions can be taken to mitigate these risks that have a ripple effect on the organisation’s stakeholders, its financial sustainability and reputation.

-Environmental sustainability: Treading a greener path
+Environmental Sustainability: Tread a greener path

 Building strategies that practice environmental sustainability will perhaps soon be the norm.
 India is case in point.